rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/kubernetes-and-docker-registries.md

 1. In the **Container Image** field, enter the URL of the path to the image in your private registry.
 For example, if your private registry is on Quay.io, you could use `quay.io/<Quay profile name>/<Image name>`.
 1. Click **Create**.

-**Result:** Your deployment should launch, authenticate using the private registry credentials you added in the Rancher UI, and pull the Docker image that you specified.
+**Result:** Your deployment should launch, authenticate using the private registry credentials you added in the Rancher UI, and pull the container image that you specified.

 ### Using the Private Registry with kubectl